 The Pharmaceutical Bioinformatics lab is working on several projects dealing with the discovery of new drugs, analysis of the mechanisms of known compounds as well as the biosynthesis of natural compounds.
 Some selected projects are described here.

 PubMed is a database containing millions of references to biomedical publications.
-Searching for protein-compound interactions in this continuously growing amount of literature can be an difficult and time-consuming task.
+Searching for protein-compound interactions in this continuously growing amount of literature can be a difficult and time-consuming task.

 Text mining and machine learning techniques are applied here to identify the functional compound-protein relationships in all titles and abstracts of the PubMed database.
-(Publication in preparation.)
+(Döring et al., 2020)

 The methylation state of one CpG or a whole CPI may influence the expression of the corresponding gene due to binding of Methylation-Binding-Domains (MBD) and other methylation dependent proteins.
 To identify CpGs influencing gene expression and common methylation patterns we use several approaches, e.g. network analysis and machine learning techniques.
 (Related article: Heßelbach et al., 2017.)